01 Feb Spiritual Healing: Using Faith in a Higher Power

 Faith is not something you have to get.
 It's something that you, as a bornagain child of God, already have.
 Act on it by releasing it to God.
 That's when your healing starts!

-Spiritual Healing in Connection to a Secular Higher Power
+Spiritual Healing in Connection with a Secular Higher Power

 Although many define “higher power” as a being similar to a god, it does not necessarily mean that.
 A higher power can be defined as anything greater than oneself.
 This can include friendship, communities, or support groups.
 Acknowledging our powerlessness to overcome problems alone and submitting oneself to the healing abilities of a higher power is a hallmark of 12-step programs, constituting the first three steps of recovery.